aryputh/java-num-to-tallies/README.md

 1 = A group of one.

 ### Remixing
-Since this is a basic, bare bones project, you may remix/add anything you want to it!
-No credit is required but is appreciated.
+Since this is a basic, bare bones project, you may remix/add anything you want to it! <i>No credit is required but is appreciated.</i>

 This project doesn't catach any errors.
 The project doesn't take negative numbers, input other than integers, but will still accept it from the user.